Photo: Luis Torres/Motorsports Tribune

 “80% of the time we come here is very difficult, but Saturday was probably all-time,” said Webb.
 “Ruddy just conditions like ever changing.
 You couldn’t even sometimes do the rhythms, right?

 “We probably looked like amateurs out there with how gnarly it was.
-So it’s always tough, there’s gonna be rain and it was great that it wasn’t a full on mud mudfest, that was nice.
+It’s always tough, there’s gonna be rain and it was great that it wasn’t a full-on mudfest, that was nice.
 It’s a different beast for sure.

 “Especially like we did, at least for me, I did the hot lap and I’m like, ‘Man, there’s not a smooth line out here.’
 It was gonna make for a tough main event.
 It surely did.”

 After an epic duel, both racers gave a handshake as Webb’s win marked his third of the season while Sexton felt heartbroken.
-He had to be consoled by a crew member as the reigning Supercross champion wasn’t able to hold onto the lead he had for most of the main event following the hole shot advantage.
+He had to be consoled by a crew member as the reigning Supercross champion couldn’t hold onto the lead he had for most of the main event following the hole shot advantage.

 “I actually missed the double, which was supposed to be the triple before the sand one lap.
 I kind of lost a little bit of ground obviously, and I was probably three, four seconds back and I honestly just put my head down.